Derby Owners Club

-is a horse racing arcade game developed by Sega AM3 and published by Sega.
+is a horse racing arcade game developed by Sega AM3, known as Hitmaker at the time, and published by Sega.
 Players are put into the roles of breeder, trainer, jockey, and owner of a thoroughbred racehorse.
-Statistics are saved on a IC card that can be put into any machine.
+Statistics are saved on an IC card that can be put into any machine.
 The first version was released in Japan in 1999 and ran on the NAOMI arcade board.

 Gameplay

 First time players create a new horse.
 At first, the parents are chosen, the name of the horse and silks to wear.
 There are two types of horses, the front runners and the stretch runners, who have different strengths.
 Front runners are quick out of the gate and strong around turns.
 Stretch runners are slow at first, but can overtake the rest through sprinting.

 The horse can be trained in 10 exercises and then be given a meal.
 Vegetable salad, camembert cheese or chinese herbal dumplings are chosen, among others.
 Depending on the horse the meal will have different effects.
 It is important to retain a good relationship with the horse, as it will show in their behaviour.
 In the horse races, whip and hold buttons are used to control the speed of the horse, based on their condition.
 Whipping the horse too much will make it lose confidence in the player.
 Using the whip at the right time depending on the horse type, is also critical.
 Based on the horses performance on the race, the players receives virtual prize money and either gives encouragement or derision to the horse.
 Handicap races are available for out of depth horses, the horses ability will be rated by the prize money they earned.
 Different tracks, such as ones with dirt, are suited to different horses as well.

-After the race is done, the game then asks for another coin to be inserted into the cabinet, in order to continue.
-Or the player can retire the horse in order to breed a second generation foal.
-A horse's breeding ability is limited however.
+After the race is done, the game then asks for another coin to be inserted into the cabinet, in order to continue, or the player can retire the horse in order to breed a second generation foal.
+A horse's breeding ability is limited.